nanliu/snap-plugin-collector-influxdb/README.md

 This plugin collects statistical and diagnostic information about each InfluxDB node.
 This information can be very useful to assist with troubleshooting and performance analysis of the database itself.

-This plugin gather InfluxDB internal system monitoring information in response to commands `SHOW STATS` and `SHOW DIAGNOSTICS`.
+This plugin has ability to gather InfluxDB internal system monitoring information in response to the following commands: `SHOW STATS` and `SHOW DIAGNOSTICS`.

 The plugin is used in the [snap framework] (http://github.com/intelsdi-x/snap).